English Language GCSE

 Course Overview

 Your teachers will offer additional workshops and one-to-one support to further develop and boost your literacy skills.
-We balance collaborative group tasks with assignments on which students work individually.
-Our lessons are always interesting, structured and varied; teaching methods involve much discussion, as a whole class as well as in small groups.
-You can expect to produce significant amounts of writing in every lesson, which will really develop your literacy skills.
+We balance collaborative group tasks with independent assignments.
+Our lessons are interesting, structured and varied; teaching methods involve discussions, as a whole class as well as in small groups.
+You can expect to produce significant amounts of writing in every lesson, which will really develop your literacy.

 At the end of the year you will sit two exams focusing on one 19th century literary prose text and two non-fiction 20th and 21st century texts.
 You will also write one piece of original creative writing and one piece of original transactional writing.
 Your studies will prepare you for your exams ensuring that you feel confident and well-equipped for the examination period.
 Throughout the course you will read, analyse and evaluate a range of extracts from 19th century fiction as well as 20th and 21st century non-fiction.
 You will spend time in lessons practising a range of activities and writing tasks that will develop your approach to imaginative and transactional writing, for example speech writing, letter writing and article writing.